maurovm/thesis_template/README.md

 ## LaTeX editors

 There are several editors available that will make your life easier when writing LaTeX documents and, ultimately, generating the final PDF file (a.k.a compiling the LaTeX source files).
 For macOS, [Texifier](https://www.texifier.com) works really well.
 Good editors for Linux are [Kile](https://apps.kde.org/en-gb/kile) and [TeXMaker](https://www.xm1math.net/texmaker).
-I don't use Microsoft Windows.
-If you know what software is good for this operating system, let me know so I cand add it to my recommendaiton list.
+If you know what software is good for Microsoft Windows, let me know so I can add it to my recommendation list.

 The LaTeX files in this repository require the [LuaLaTeX](https://en.wikipedia.org/wiki/LuaTeX) engine.
 You editor should allow you to configure LuaLaTeX as the typesetting engine for your document and automatically take care of the compilation process to generate the final PDF document.